September 12, 2016

 New Supportive & Integrative Oncology Program at UH wants all hands on deck

 Imagine if every patient fighting cancer were optimally equipped to fight the disease, each person drawing on his or her unique strengths with the help of evidence-based health-promoting strategies.
 That’s the vision behind the new Supportive & Integrative Oncology Program at University Hospitals Seidman Cancer Center.

-“Usually when we think about cancer patients, we think about sick patients and attacking the cancer,” says hematologist and oncologist Richard T. Lee, MD Director of Supportive & Integrative Oncology, UH Seidman Cancer Center; Associate Professor of Medicine, Case Western Reserve University School of Medicine; Parker Hannifin-Helen Moss Cancer Research Foundation Professor of Integrative Oncology, Case Comprehensive Cancer Center at Case Western Reserve Univesity School of Medicine, who recently left M.D.
+“Usually when we think about cancer patients, we think about sick patients and attacking the cancer,” says hematologist and oncologist Richard T. Lee, MD, Director of Supportive & Integrative Oncology, UH Seidman Cancer Center and Associate Professor of Medicine, Case Western Reserve University School of Medicine; Parker Hannifin-Helen Moss Cancer Research Foundation Professor of Integrative Oncology, Case Comprehensive Cancer Center, who recently left M.D.
 Anderson Cancer Center in Houston to lead the new UH Seidman Cancer Center program.
 “What we’re suggesting is a paradigm shift.
 Can we transform the patient from a passive sick person and instead create a healthy, strong individual who is also helping to fight the cancer?
 We’ve been very successful with all our traditional cancer therapies.
 We need to be just as aggressive with our supportive care services.”

 Integral to the new program is a multidisciplinary, coordinated approach to providing care.
 Using a biopsychosocial model, the Supportive & Integrative Oncology Program will incorporate everything from nutrition and exercise to chaplaincy, psychology and social work – to name just a few services.